 Early Childhood Services (ECS)

 Lifelong learning starts the moment we are born.
 The first six years of our lives are a time of unparalleled discovery.
 We learn about ourselves and the world around us.
 Our personalities take shape and we begin to lay the foundation of knowledge that will support us as we enter the education system.
-Recognizing this, Premier Stelmach provided the Minister of Education with a mandate letter that identified three priorities; one was to explore options to provide children with access to early learning opportunities.
+Recognizing this, Alberta Education is committed to exploring options that provide children with access to early learning opportunities.

 Early Childhood Services (ECS) includes options for educational programming for children as young as 2½ years old.